 2. Dyed salt and wood tray

-Only a few drops of red food coloring led to this pretty pink salt paired with our stroke order sandpaper cards!
+Only a few drops of red food coloring led to this pretty pink salt paired with our Chinese stroke order flashcards!

 But my kids prefer the calming turquoise blue!